kshitijpatil508/AI-Restaurant-Chatbot/README.md

 # The Saffron Table — AI Restaurant Chatbot 🍽️

-**An intelligent, RAG-powered chatbot for "The Saffron Table" restaurant, capable of answering customer queries using knowledge stored in Supabase.**
+**An intelligent, RAG-powered chatbot for "The Saffron Table" restaurant, capable of answering customer queries using knowledge stored in postgres.**

 * **Live Website:** [The Saffron Table](https://the-saffron-table.netlify.app/)